Analysis#

 analysis_id = r.json()['data']['id']

-Setting upload_only to True will set that service as providing the results of a 3rd party analysis that does not make explicit use of SkyPortal data.
-Setting upload_only to False will mean that SkyPortal will package and send data to an external service and that service sends back data via a webhook.
+to True will set that service as providing the results of a 3rd party analysis that does not make explicit use of SkyPortal data.
+Setting upload_only

-We support header-based authentication and those authentications described in the requests package.
+package.
 You can also GET parameters of an analysis by ID and also modify (PATCH) and delete analyses.
 By default we place a cap of 50 completed analyses per object per user/token.
 Old or outdated analyses should be deleted as appropriate.

-Starting a new Analysis (Webhook approach)
+Starting a new Analysis (Webhook approach)#

-To kick off a new analysis on a source using a known analysis_id:
+To kick off a new analysis on a source using a known analysis_id

 header = {'Authorization': 'token <token>'}